cyberkni/FolgertechManuals/2020i3/README.md

 ![Jumpers](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-026-110.png)

 2\.
 Attach the (1) Ramps Board to the (1) Mega Board.
 This can only be installed one way, line up the pins on the underside of the Ramps Board to the connectors on the Mega Board and firmly press them into place.
+Note: Some users have reported that this step was completed by Folgertech already.

 ![Connected](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-026-114.png)